-All Business Continuity Plans are approved by the Chief Compliance Officer and signed off by the Chief Financial Officer, or their designee.
+The Business Continuity Program is approved by the Chief Financial Officer, or their designee.

 Updates and Annual Review

-Our firm will update this plan whenever we have a material change to our operations, structure, business or location or to those of our Clearing Firms.
+Our firm will update this plan whenever we have a material change to our operations, structure, business or location.

-In addition to the outcome of the annual review process, key areas that trigger review and potential revisions to the BCP include:
+In addition to the annual BCP review process, key areas that trigger review and potential revisions include: